Deforming Calabi-Yau Threefolds: Introduction.

 Finally, a bit of history on these questions.
-The unobstructedness question has been answered positively for varying degrees of singularities: for non-singular Calabi-Yaus of any dimension by Bogomolov, Tian [44] and Todorov [46], with algebraic proofs given by Ran [32], Kawamata [18], and Deligne; for Calabi-Yaus with ordinary double points by Kawamata [18] and Tian [45]; for Calabi-Yaus with Kleinian singularities and orbikleinfold singularities by Ran [33,36]; and finally for Calabi-Yau threefolds with rational isolated complete intersection singularities by Namikawa [27].
-Results on smoothability of singular Calabi-Yau threefolds were first obtained by Friedman [8] for Calabi-Yau threefolds with ordinary double points, and by [28] for Calabi-Yaus with arbitrary terminal singularities, as well as for a limited class of hypersurface singularities.
-The latter result is generalized here by Theorem 3.8.
-Most of the methods used in this paper are generalizations of ones applied by Namikawa in [27] and [28].
-Right before submitting this paper, I received a new version of [28] which gives a proof of Corollary 3.10 in the hypersurface case.
+The unobstructedness question has been answered positively for varying degrees of singularities: for non-singular Calabi-Yaus of any dimension by Bogomolov, Tian \cite{[45]} and Todorov \cite{[47]}, with algebraic proofs given by Ran \cite{[33]}, Kawamata \cite{[18]}, and Deligne; for Calabi-Yaus with ordinary double points by Kawamata \cite{[18]} and Tian \cite{[46]}; for Calabi-Yaus with Kleinian singularities and orbikleinfold singularities by Ran \cite{[34],[37]}; and finally for Calabi-Yau threefolds with rational isolated complete intersection singularities by Namikawa \cite{[28]}.
+Results on smoothability of singular Calabi-Yau threefolds were first obtained by Friedman \cite{[8]} for Calabi-Yau threefolds with ordinary double points, and by \cite{[30]} for Calabi-Yaus with hypersurface singularities.
+There is some overlap between Theorem \ref{3.8} for hypersurface singularities and the results of \cite{[30]}, using similar methods.
+I received a preprint version of \cite{[30]} just as I was finishing the first version of this paper.